apnadkarni/blt/doc/tabset.rst

     Tk_GetPixels.
 If *numPixels* is "0", then the width of the widget will be calculated based on the size the tabs and their pages.
 The default is "0".

+  **-xbutton** *how*
+    Specifies if and when the X button is displayed for the tab. *How* must be one of the following.

+    **always**
+      Display the X button for every tab.

+    **selected**
+      Display the X button only on the selected tab.

+    **unselected**
+      Display the X button on unselected tabs.
+Do not display it on the selected tab.

+    **never**
+      Do not display X buttons on tabs.

+    The default is "never".

+  **-xbuttoncommand** *cmdString*
+    Specifies a TCL script to be invoked when the mouse button is released over the X button on the tab.
+By default, this command deletes current tab.

 *pathName* **deactivate**
   Deactivates all tabs in the tabset.